 You will also want to pack swimwear too.
 While you would have to be unlucky for your luggage to go missing, it is not unheard of.
 And if you must wait a while for your luggage to reach your cabin, a change of clothes is good.
 And packing some swimwear in your hand baggage means you can at least enjoy the pool.

 14. Cruise power strip with multiple USB hubs

 Think of all the gadgets you want to take with you – cell phones, Ipad, etc. If you are traveling with family, you may all want to recharge at the same time.
-So pack a power strip with multiple outlets that is approved for use on board a cruise ship.
+So pack a power strip with multiple outlets approved for use on board a cruise ship.
 Choose one that has no surge protector and is without an extension cord.
 They are lightweight, inexpensive, and take up little room in your hand luggage.
-And, of course, don’t forget those chargers.
+Look for one with both USB and USB-C outlets.
+And, of course, don’t forget your chargers.

 15. Sea bands for motion sickness

 Sea bands or similar should be part of your cruise packing list essentials if you are a sufferer.
 Most of the time, you will probably not even feel you are at sea on the big cruise ships, especially if you have a cabin located in mid-ship.
 But for those occasions where it does get a little choppy, you don’t want to miss out on the fun just because you feel queasy.